smarquardt92/Point.Shoot.Drink./README.md

 # Point.
 Shoot.
 Drink.
-### Fruits for Cocktails - Using machine learning to ID fruit and querying a MySQL Database to return drink recipes
+#### Using machine learning to ID fruit images and query a MySQL database to return drink recipes
 #### Sources:

 Cocktail API:<br>